Theodore Wright: Details

 At Vailly, Aube, on 14 September 1914, Theodore Wright assisted the passage of the 5th Cavalry Brigade over a pontoon bridge, and was mortally wounded whilst assisting wounded men into shelter.
 An officer of the Scots Greys wrote in a letter later "We got across the river the day before yesterday a bit before our time and we had to go back over a pontoon bridge considerably quicker than was pleasant, under a very heavy fire too.
 At the end of the bridge was an Engineer officer repairing bits blown off and putting down straw as cool as a cucumber – the finest thing I ever saw.
 The poor fellow was killed just after my troops got across.
 No man earned a better Victoria Cross."

+Wright's citation in the London Gazette read:

+Wright is buried at the Vailly British Cemetery, France.

 The medal

-His medals are displayed at The Royal Engineers Museum in Gillingham, Kent.
+His medals are displayed at the Royal Engineers Museum in Gillingham, Kent.